DISHA (spacecraft)

 The Disturbed and quiet time Ionosphere-thermosphere System at High Altitudes (DISHA) is a proposed twin satellite aeronomy mission by ISRO.
 It will study the effects of space weather events on the uppermost layers of Earth's atmosphere.
 The mission will consist of two small satellites namely DISHA-H and DISHA-L in high and low inclinations for simultaneous observation in polar and equatorial regions.
 DISHA satellites will have expected mission life of 5 years with at least 3 years of combined operations and are expecting readiness by 2024–25.

+The twin Aeronomy satellites will be placed into different orbits DISHA-H (High inclination, > 85°) and DISHA-L (Low inclination, ~25°), both at ~ 400 km altitude, aim to decouple latitudinal and longitudinal variations for effective space weather forecasting.
+The spacecraft is in the process of receiving internal clearances from ISRO.

 Payloads

 DISHA-H and DISHA-L are similar in configuration with six common payloads each.
 But while DISHA-L has all of its six scientific payloads on fixed platform, DISHA-H has an additional scientific payload called Auroral X-ray Imaging Spectrometer (AXIS) and all seven of them are positioned on a rotatable deck to meet data transmission requirements.